Bealby/magnet-fishing/README.md

-  To help users define which area of Stockholm they had Magnet Fished, a `Modal` feature, provided by `Bootstrap`, when clicked will pop-up an image of 'Areas' in Stockholm that are possible to select.
+  To help users define which area of Stockholm they had Magnet Fished, a `Modal` feature, provided by `Bootstrap`, when clicked will pop-up an image of 'Areas' in Stockholm which are possible to select.

   A submit button, centred at the end of the form, when hovered over and clicked, automatically updates the `Catch Log`, and directs you there